geotrellis/geotrellis-netcdf/README.md

 As mentioned above [here](#example-2-file-on-s3) and [here](#open), the efficiency of reading from S3 is an area for future improvement.

-There are many different types of files that have the extension `.nc`, in this brief discussion we will restrict attention the GDDP dataset;
+There are many different types of files that have the extension `.nc`, in this brief discussion we will restrict attention the GDDP dataset.
-those files store the temperature data in compressed chunks of roughly 32 KB in size, and those chunks are indexed by a [B-tree](https://en.wikipedia.org/wiki/B-tree) with internal nodes of size 16 KB.
+Those files store the temperature data in compressed chunks of roughly 32 KB in size, and those chunks are indexed by a [B-tree](https://en.wikipedia.org/wiki/B-tree) with internal nodes of size 16 KB.

 Within the S3 reader, a simple FIFO cache has been implemented.
-The `S3RandomAccessFile` implementation emulates and a random access file, and for compatibility must maintain a read/write buffer.
+The `S3RandomAccessFile` implementation emulates a random access file, and for compatibility must maintain a read/write buffer.
 For simplicity, the cache block size used is twice the size of that buffer.

 When one makes a call of the form `NetcdfFile.open("s3://...")`, the buffer size used is 512 KB which results in 1 MB cache blocks.
 That implies that every request to read an uncached datum incurs a 1 MB download.
 For many access patterns, such as reading random whole tiles, that is not a problem and in fact is the intended behavior.
 However, reading small windows or single pixels from different tiles is not a good access pattern for this scheme.

-Such a pattern would result in a lot of extra data being downloaded and cached when accessing leaves, as well as the eviction of cache blocks containing internals nodes (which presumably may be revisited) in favor of cache blocks containing single-use leaf nodes.
+Such a pattern would result in a lot of extra data being downloaded and cached when accessing leaves, as well as the eviction of large cache blocks containing internals nodes (which presumably may be revisited) in favor of cache blocks containing (single-use) leaf nodes.
 The special-case that contains the line `raf = new ucar.unidata.io.s3.S3RandomAccessFile(uri, 1<<15, 1<<24)` creates an `S3RandomAccessFile` with a 32 KB read/write buffer and 64 KB cache blocks.
 The 64 KB cache blocks are a much better fit than the 1 MB ones that would have been created by default.

 Examination of the access patterns generated by point queries, e.g. `read("107,22,7")`, shows that accesses are in general not aligned to block boundaries which frequently results in two blocks being fetched when one would have done.
 There is also the question of unnecessary cache evication that was raised above.
-One of many ideas for improvement is to implement a cache that pays attention to the particular structure of the file rather than just managing blocks of bytes as the current one does.
+One of many ideas for improvement is to implement a cache that pays attention to the particular structure of the file rather than just managing blocks of bytes.
 That can potentially be done by inspecting the program state before a read is performed to determine whether the request is for an internal node or a leaf.
 If it is an internal node, the entire node can be cached (or returned from the cache), and if it is a leaf the request can be serviced without involving the cache.